superfly/sprites-go/client/README.md

 ## Current Status

-> **Note:** The client now supports automatic sprite creation when needed.
-When you select a new sprite name, the client will create it on the server automatically.
+> **Note:** Sprites must be explicitly created using `sprite create` before they can be used.
+The client will not automatically create sprites.

 ## Configuration